Nexus-Mods/NexusMods.Paths/docs/Trees/Interfaces/IHaveBoxedChildrenWithKey.md

-# IHaveChildrenWithKey<TKey, TSelf>
+# IHaveBoxedChildrenWithKey<TKey, TSelf>

-!!! info "`IHaveChildrenWithKey<TKey, TSelf>` is an interface for Nodes which have children accessed by key."
+!!! info "`IHaveBoxedChildrenWithKey<TKey, TSelf>` is an interface for Nodes which have children accessed by key."

 The interface enforces a structure where every implementor must contain a `Dictionary` holding its children, identified by keys.